hassnabrar/DemoQA-Test-Scripts-using-Cypress/README.md

-# SQA-Test
-Cowlar SQA Test on Cypress
+Testing my SQA knowledge of Cypress by performing automation testing of DemoQA